Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 Attracted by the DeFi vision and ethos they decides to focus on lending and borrowing which are fundamental ingredients for a healthy financial ecosystem.
 At the time they did not see that need being fulfilled.

 From the beginning they were clear that they wanted to set up a functioning system and then hand it over to the community.

 With strong buy-in from an enthusiastic community Compound is now fully decentralized.

 This means there is no central authority and no key point of failure.
-Decisions are made based on voting and Robert and Geoff are now have gone on to build other apps that sit on top Compound.
+Decisions are made based on voting and Robert and Geoff are focusing their attention on other apps that sit on top Compound.